joyinning/joyinning.github.io/_posts/2024-07-01-Information-Extraction-Chatbot.md

 ## Conclusion
 This project successfully developed an information extraction chatbot capable of accurately identifying named entities and answering complex questions about them.
 By combining BERT, BiLSTM, and GPT-3.5, the chatbot achieved high accuracy in NER and generated insightful answers to 5W1H questions.
 The project followed a structured data science cycle, showcasing the power of NLP for extracting valuable insights from text data.
-The chatbot's successful deployment on Streamlit demonstrates its potential for real-world applications.
+The chatbot's successful deployment on Gradio and Hugging Face Space demonstrates its potential for real-world applications.